mhbenabda/mhbenabda.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Master of Science in Electrical Engineering and Information Technology @ ETH Zürich
+subtitle: MSc in Electrical Engineering and Information Technology @ ETH Zürich

 profile:
   align: right